jpsca/tcom/docs/en/docs/guide/arguments.md

 # Component Arguments

 More often than not, a component takes one or more arguments to render.
 Every argument must be declared at the beginning of the component with `{#def arguments #}`.
-The syntax is very similar to the declaration od a python function:
+The syntax is very similar to how you declare the arguments of a python function:

 ```html+jinja title="components/Form.jinja"
 {#def action, method='post', multipart=False #}